rustyollie/mallet-replication/final_analysis/README.md

 ## Data

-The following is a table of data files that must be present for the analysis to run:
+The following is a table of data files provided in the `final_analysis_input` folder that must be present for the analysis to run:

 | File | Description |
 |------|-------------|